About Foggy Ridge Farm

 Foggy Ridge is a small Family Operated Farm located on 26 acres overlooking the Snoqualmie Valley.

 Our mission is to grow the best tasting healthy food for ourselves, our friends, and our neighbors.
 "Locally grown, locally loved" is our motto.
-Our largest single crop is Aronia, currently selling limited quantities.
-We also direct sell vegetables & farm produced items to neighboring CSA members.
+Aronia berries is our largest single crop.
+We also direct sell vegetables & farm produced items to neighboring CSA members and restaurants.

 FRUIT & VEGETABLES